APS expects to complete New Mexico Four Corners deal by year end

-In a federal filing Friday, APS, the main subsidiary of energy holding company Pinnacle West Capital Corp, said it was able to move forward with the SCE deal now that utility regulators in Arizona voted to stop exploring a possible deregulation of the state's power market.
+In a federal filing Friday, APS, the main subsidiary of energy holding company Pinnacle West Capital Corp (PNW.N), said it was able to move forward with the SCE deal now that utility regulators in Arizona voted to stop exploring a possible deregulation of the state's power market.

 When the Arizona Corporate Commission decided to look at power deregulation again in May, APS said it could not close on its agreement to buy SCE's 48 percent interest in two units at Four Corners due to uncertain market conditions.